-We are calling on UK University Careers Departments to end recruitment pipelines into the oil, gas, and mining industries.
+We are calling on UK University careers services to end recruitment pipelines into the oil, gas, and mining industries.

-UK University Careers Departments are actively promoting careers in the oil, gas, and mining industries.
+The vast majority of UK University careers services are actively promoting careers in the oil, gas, and mining industries.
 They invite these companies to attend careers fairs, advertise their vacancies on careers websites, and promote them in emails to the student body.

 Across the UK, students and staff are campaigning for an end to recruitment relationships between universities and the oil, gas, and mining industries.
 Increasingly, they are even taking things into their own hands and are chasing fossil fuel recruiters off campus themselves.

-Campaigning under the banner of People & Planet's Fossil Free Careers campaign, these students are calling upon University Careers Departments to do the following:
+Campaigning under the banner of People & Planet's Fossil Free Careers campaign, these students are calling upon University careers services to do the following:

 - Refuse all new relationships with oil, gas and mining companies.